 Getting Inspired to Design With Plants

-What is it about designing with plants that is so gratifying?
-How do you set your plants up for success so you can reap their rewards.
-Read on for inspiration to get you started with your design, and to it fulfill your dreams.
+How do you set your plants up for success so you can reap their rewards?
+Read on for inspiration to get you started with your garden design.

 Priming individual plants to perform well is like taking care of any other living being: It's likeliest to thrive if you provide it with the best growing conditions, and if you respond to its needs as you get to know it better.
 But there are other trick of the trade to help ensure that your whole garden - not just individual plants - grows to its full potential.

 Include a range of plant groups to keep interest going year-round.
 Trees and shrubs give height, depth and shade, as well as essential structure.
 Evergreens retain their leaves through all four seasons, and are particularly pleasing when shimmering with frost on a winter morning.
 Scented climbers, grasses, perennials and annuals all have their part to play, while bulbs and biennials signal the forthcoming spring season with a dramatic burst of color.

 Take full advantage of plants' versatility.
 A structural plant can be a single specimen, such as a stunning cardoon in a border, or a group of plants, like a box hedge clipped to enclose a planting bed.
 Focal plants attract and guide the eye, whether long-lasting or shortly lived; a lovely individual specimen with vivid flowers or is just as dramatic as spiky Phormium or sculptural tree.